Buses in Athens

 minutes (65 at night).

-For Express Lines the ticket costs 3.20 Euros and is valid for 24 hours on all public transport (buses, trolley-buses and metro).
-You can buy tickets from the driver or at the metro stations or at Public Transport Ticket Offices.
+ticket costs 6 Euros.
 You can keep riding on public transport for free for 90 minutes from the time you first stamped the ticket.
 If you use it again within that period of time you need to stamp it again.
-Click Here for the Airport Bus Map KTEL Attika Buses

 There are other light green KTEL buses